 I should be clear that what I am not trying to elucidate here are the conceptions of treaties within Native North American legal orders.
 For Native legal orders and cosmologies, treaties invoke senses, obligations, and commitments to shared responsibility, care and the expectation of it, reciprocity, and integrity, not only to each other as those beings that we might call “human,” but to an even more extensive eco-cosmology that includes our other-than-kin, the lands, waters, mountains, and forests.
 Many have spoken and written on those understandings with a beautiful eloquence (Todd 2018; Yerxa 2014).

-Rather, what I want to engage with is the discourse of treaties and rights as they are refracted by, within, and through the ideo-legal order of the settler; not only as the way in which the settler invokes their understanding of treaties—as, at its most base level, a cession of territory and sovereignty, as well as a cessation of existence, not just as that which is understood to be autonomous, but more simply as that which is—but the way in which a certain discourse of treaties and rights, which may well mobilize and root itself in a certain understanding of Native legal orders and cosmologies, becomes embedded within the settler legal order through the very act of attempting a shared articulation.
-I take these two things—the understanding of treaties by Native legal orders, and the discourse of treaties as it is refracted by settler legal orders—to be distinct, if outwardly somewhat similar.
+Rather, what I want to engage with is the discourse of treaties and rights as they are refracted by, within, and through the ideo-legal order of the settler; not only as the way in which the settler invokes their understanding of treaties—as, at its most base level, cession of territory and sovereignty, as well as a cessation of existence, not just as that which is understood to be autonomous, but more simply as that which is—but how a certain discourse of treaties and rights, which may well mobilize and root itself in a certain understanding of Native legal orders and cosmologies, becomes embedded within the settler legal order through the very act of attempting a shared articulation.
+I take these two things—the understanding of treaties by Native legal orders, and the discourse of treaties as it is refracted by settler legal orders—to be distinct, if outwardly similar.

 I will admit that even on this side, treaties, legal documents, and court decisions that affirm them perhaps have a certain tactical, and perhaps even pedagogical utility.
 Tactical in the sense that treaties may work to ameliorate perhaps some of the worst effects of ongoing genocide, elimination, dispossession, and settlement, even as they, quite apparently, provide no meaningful force with which to stand against and genuinely put a stop to them.
 Tactical in the sense that they may give some Native actors, in select moments, a ground with which to make stands before the settler judicial apparatus.
 Pedagogical in the sense that the supposed existence of treaty, inherent, and native/aboriginal rights, and centuries of settler abandonment of their obligations may serve as a teaching tool by which to bring some settlers to an understanding of at least part of the complex of vectors arrayed against Native life and lifeways.

 But, again, this has to stand against the fact that the apparatus of the settler state does not care, and neither do many individual settlers nor the civil and popular societies of the settler.
 The settler does not care for the supposed sovereignty of the Native.
 There is no true point of articulation, understanding, or compromise.
-Neither does a possibility for the violence to stop exist when the only option for the Native, so long as the settler order persists, is to die.
+Neither does a possibility for the violence to stop present itself when the only option for the Native, so long as the settler order persists, is to die.
 Native sovereignty, vis-à-vis the understanding of the settler, has always been an empty void, entirely, and unilaterally, definable, containable, and liquidatable by the settler (Robinson 2020).

 In every act of settler violence, every child snatched, every lobster pound set fire, every police murder, the fundamental nature of the settler order is exposed.
 And that order includes the very notion of treaties and rights.
-There is only a simulation of rights, relations, and responsibilities with not inherent reference to anything in material lived existence under the regime of the settler.
+There is only a simulation of rights, relations, and responsibilities with no inherent reference to anything in material lived existence under the regime of the settler.

 And so, it is against and within this that I think notions of treaties and rights function within Native discourse as it seeks a kind of broader political engagement.
 They, treaties and rights, form a part of an ideological complex that not only masks the settler-colonial order of things, but causes Natives to perceive the mask as actually being reflective of true relations—damaged or broken as they may be—even when we may simultaneously know that the mask is a mask, and, more so, what lays behind it.

 For some, as Fredric Jameson recently wrote, to engage in a discussion of ideology, or to perform a practice of ideological critique, may seem partisan, idiosyncratic, or even plainly old-fashioned (2019: ix).
-This seems increasingly so with the growth and increasing cache of notions of assemblages, and two distinct turns towards the “ontological”—of the latter, the first is of course the so-called “ontological turn” within the social sciences and humanities, particularly anthropology, which has shifted the unit of analysis from a notion of ‘culture” to one of ontology or ontologies; the second is the return or resurrection of a certain kind of Heideggarian metaphysics, often inflected through poststucturalist or semi-poststructuralist lenses.
+This seems increasingly so with the growth and increasing cache of notions of assemblages, and two distinct turns towards the “ontological”—of the latter, the first is of course the so-called “ontological turn” within the social sciences and humanities, particularly anthropology, which has shifted the unit of analysis from a notion of ‘culture” to one of ontology or ontologies; the second is the return or resurrection of a certain kind of Heideggerian metaphysics, often inflected through poststructuralist or semi-poststructuralist lenses.

 I am not here arguing against those turns.
-In my own work I have productively relied upon both concepts, or variants of them, such as Alexander Weheliye’s description of “racializing assemblages” (2014), as well as the the discourse of ontology (political ontology more correctly) as it relates to the theorization of coloniality, and is indebted greatly to Nelson Maldonado-Torres (2010).
-However, while others may have put down ideology as a concept more suited to a previous era, or have theorized its subsumption as a secondary component within larger concepts or structures, I continue to maintain that ideology, as ideology, is a important subject of theorization and critique.
+In my own work I have productively relied upon both concepts, or variants of them, such as Alexander Weheliye’s description of “racializing assemblages” (2014), as well as the discourse of ontology (political ontology more correctly) as it relates to the theorization of coloniality, and is indebted greatly to Nelson Maldonado-Torres (2010).
+However, while others may have put down ideology as a concept more suited to a previous era, or have theorized its subsumption as a secondary component within larger concepts or structures, I continue to maintain that ideology, as ideology, is an important subject of theorization and critique.

-Indeed, I believe that a renewed turn towards an understanding of the ideological and its workings can, and should, be reflected back upon other subjects in the course of critique.
-And I believe that an understanding of the ideological can be a powerful tool in allowing us to peel back the layers and understand the inner workings and problematics of the subject at hand in this essay: treaties and rights discourse
+Indeed, I believe that a renewed turn towards an understanding of the ideological and its workings can, and should, be reflected upon other subjects in the course of critique.
+And I believe that an understanding of the ideological can be a powerful tool in allowing us to peel back the layers and understand the inner workings and problematics of the subject at hand in this essay: treaties and rights discourse.

-I mean ideology here in a certain kind of Marxist sense.
+I mean ideology here in a certain Marxist sense.
 For Marx himself, in The German Ideology, ideology is the “production of ideas, of conceptions, of consciousness,” and all that people “say, imagine, conceive” (2007: 47).
 For Marx, and for many Marxists that followed him, including many of the various claimants to Leninism, as well as many Western Marxists, ideology belongs purely to the illusory realm of the superstructure.
 The French Marxist Louis Althusser describes this perspective as one in which:

 Ideology is sheer illusion, sheer dream, in other words, nothingness.
 All reality lies outside it.
 Ideology is thus conceived as an imaginary construct whose status exactly resembles the theoretical status of the dream in authors before Freud.
 For these authors, dreams were purely imaginary—that is, nugatory—results of the “day’s residues”, presented in an arbitrary and sometimes even “inverted” arrangement and order (2014: 174-175).